lupyuen/lupyuen.github.io/src/bisect.md

 vs
 bad: [94a2ce3641213cc702abc5c17b0f81a50c714a2e] tools/gdb: need to switch back to inferior 1

+Let it simmer overnight (probably 7 hours, like my Bean Stew)

+Locoroco merging into big bubbles

+Did git bisect find the breaking commit?

+Erm not quite.

+Always run twice

+That's 2 bean stews!

+_So it's like travelling back in time, changing something in history, and the future changes?

+Um.somegthing like thst

 # TODO

 Current Failure: [rv-virt:citest fails with Load Access Fault at ltp_interfaces_pthread_barrierattr_init_2_1 (risc-v-05)](https://github.com/apache/nuttx/issues/15170)